spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-war/src/site/markdown/index.md

 ## Add a sample OpenAPI specification YAML file

-A web service OpenAPI specification YAML file need to be provided and used as the template to generate WAR.
-In this example, we use [api.yaml](../../main/resources/apidoc/api.yaml), which defines a **/test** endpoint response a **Message** object in JSON format when gets called.
+A web service OpenAPI specification YAML file needs to be provided and is uses as the template to generate WAR.
+In this example, we use [api.yaml](../../main/resources/apidoc/api.yaml), which defines a **/test** endpoint.
+This endpoint responses a **Message** object in JSON format when gets called.
 The **Message** object has a single string field.

 <a name="add-maven-plugin-and-dependecies"></a>